mhaye20/PipedriveSheets/README.md

 For developers or for testing:

-1. Open a Google Sheet
+1. Open a Google Sheet™
 2. Go to Extensions > Apps Script
 3. Copy all the files from this repository into your Apps Script project
 4. Save and reload your sheet